-A substitute school teacher in St. Louis during the off-season (he was graduated in 1958 from Lincoln University in Jefferson City, Mo., with a bachelor’s degree in education), Savage reported to spring training in 1965 with the Cardinals’ minor-league players.
+A substitute school teacher in St. Louis during the off-season (he was graduated from Lincoln University, with a bachelor’s degree in education), Savage reported to spring training in 1965 with the Cardinals’ minor-league players.
 He began the regular season with Class AAA Jacksonville, stole 34 bases in 87 games and was called up to St. Louis on July 23 after reserve outfielder Carl Warwick was dealt to the Orioles.

 Savage didn’t get a hit until his 19th at-bat as a Cardinal.
 The slump-busting double on Aug.
 2 sparked a winning rally against the Dodgers.
 Boxscore

 Two weeks later, Savage hit his first and only Cardinals home run, a two-run shot off Joe Nuxhall of the Reds.
 Boxscore

 The highlights were too few.
 Savage hit .159 (10-for-63) in 30 games for the 1965 Cardinals.
 He opened the 1966 season with Class AAA Tulsa.

 “Ted is really something,” Tulsa manager Charlie Metro told The Sporting News.
 “He can do everything _ and well.
 I consider him a better center fielder than eight of those now up in the big leagues.”